migramirez2/Harmony-ONE/progress/aaron-li.md

 2024-4-30 Tue (2h): Review Another World rune mechanisms and project proposal.
 Review Telegram Bot analysis.
 Write specs and implementation plans for copy-trade features of SMS-Telegram Bot

+---

-2024-4-25 Tue (1h): Discuss and review DeFi plans and Telegram bot products.
+2024-4-25 Thu (1h): Discuss and review DeFi plans and Telegram bot products.

 2024-4-23 Tue (1h): Resolve final issues with nginx SSL + gunicorn deployment.
 Automate certificate renewal and redeployment.
 Discussions on defi and infrastructure

 2024-4-22 Mon (3.5h): Evaluate nginx production deployment with gunicorn.
 Deploy and test end-to-end using nginx with SSL + gunicorn worker production.
 Discussions on frontend, integration, next stage, and future tasks related to job recommendation.
 Production server access token credential management with replication commands and examples

+---

 2024-4-21 Sun (7h): Research on using ElasticSearch for word-vector indexing and retrieval-augmented-generation, and related production-ready plugins (LangChain, LlamaIndex).
 Candidate recommendation system production server deployment, SSL setup, and debuggin issues with static files and separation of Python gunicorn worker and front-facing services (nginx).
 Research on Django database setup, credentials, synchronization.
 Constructing and deploying databases; Dependency simplification, ensuring server can replicate virtual environment, and bug-free execution under Python 3.11.
 Production service deployment.
 Debugging issues with SSL server in production.
 Research alternatives to gunicorn and performance.
 Evaluate, configure, deploy gunicorn for SSL in production.
 Make dependencies consistent